Honor killings by region: Australia

+An attempt at an honor killing was made by a Pakistani Islamic family living in the state of Victoria in 2024.
+The daughter in the family was dating a Christian boy she had met at University.
+The family members held her down, while the father stabbed her.
+The daughter however survived and the father and family were charged.

 Belgium

 In 2011, Belgium held its first honor killing trial, in which four Pakistani family members were found guilty of murdering their daughter and sibling, Sadia Sheikh.

 As a legacy of the very influential Napoleonic Code, before 1997, Belgian law provided for mitigating circumstances in the case of a killing or an assault against a spouse caught in the act of adultery.
-(Adultery itself was decriminalized in Belgium in 1987.)
+Adultery itself was decriminalized in Belgium in 1987.

 Denmark

 Ghazala Khan was shot and murdered in Denmark in September 2005 by her brother, after she had married against the will of the family.
 She was of Pakistani origin.
 Her murder was ordered by her father to save her family's 'honor' and several relatives were involved.
 Sentences considered harsh by Danish standards were handed out to all nine accused members of her family, and permanent banishment was ordered for those who were not Danish citizens.

 Finland

 The first case of an honor killing in Finland happened in 2015 when an Iraqi man was sentenced to two years in prison for planning to murder his 16-year-old sister.
 He was also sentenced for assault.
 He and their mother had forbidden his sister from meeting people her own age and leaving the home beyond going to school.

 In 2019, a 48-year-old Iraqi attempted to murder his 40-year-old ex-wife because she was associated with other men.
 The stabbing was done at an educational institution where both were studying.
 When she turned around, he stabbed her in the back.
 She was seriously wounded but survived.
 According to the accused, he was ridiculed by his friends because the couple had arrived in Finland in 2015 and divorced shortly after arriving.